Use Cases

 MongoDB Atlas Creation

-This use case involves managing MongoDB Atlas databases with Kubernetes custom resources.
-Users can manage a MongoDB Atlas database by leveraging a Kubernetes operator, defining essential credentials like username, password, and the database name via Custom Resources in the Console.
+Similarly to Amazon EC2, it is possible to manage MongoDB Atlas databases with Infrastructure Resources as well.
+Users can manage a MongoDB Atlas database by leveraging the Kubernetes operator, defining essential credentials like username, password, and the database name via Infrastructure Resources in the Console.

-For more advanced use cases, users can write a custom resource that generates a Terraform file, which can be used to manage MongoDB Atlas with greater control, including configurations for scaling, backups, and security settings.
+For more advanced use cases, users can write a Infrastructure Resources that generates Terraform files, which can be used to manage MongoDB Atlas with greater control, including configurations for scaling, backups, and security settings.

 This approach provides a straightforward method for managing small-scale database setups via the Kubernetes operator, while advanced users can opt for full Terraform-based management to integrate MongoDB with broader infrastructure.